OsirisTerje/RunSettings/README.md

 ### Templates
 There are 3 templates included, one complete which includes code coverage and parallel run, one with only code coverage, and one with only parallel run.
 The latter can also be used as the most simple runsettings template.

+To enable automatic running of the runsettings file, rename the one you choose to **.runsettings**.

 For more information see this blog post: [How to exclude code from code coverage in Visual Studio](http://hermit.no/how-to-exclude-code-from-code-coverage-in-visual-studio-unit-testing-using-runsettings/)